ErwinsExpertise/cert-manager-webhook-vultr/README.md

   secretName: example-com-tls
 ```

-To check on the certificate run the following:
+To check on the certificate run the following command:

 ```shell
 kubectl describe certificate staging-cert-example-com